PCB Assembly Graphic

 The design of the prototype is a crucial step in the injection molding process that requires careful consideration of factors like functionality, aesthetics, materials, and injection mold design.

-The prototype injection molding process starts with creating a design for the part that meets design needs but is also compatible with injection molding requirements.
+The prototyping processes related to injection molding start with creating a design for the part that meets design needs but is also compatible with injection molding requirements.
 Simply, this means that the part should have close to constant wall thickness and that the design should reflect how the mold will open to remove the part.
 For example, in injection molding, any features on the part that are not in line with the direction of the mold opening/closing must be made with side-action slides.
 To keep the cost of the tool and the parts lower, side actions should be minimized as much as possible.

 Once the part design is complete, a mold is designed using the 3D part model file and is CNC machined in aluminum or brass.
 The metal mold is loaded into the injection molding press, and the mold cavity is filled with molten plastic under high heat and pressure, after which the plastic cools and hardens into the shape of the desired part.
 Once the plastic has cooled, the mold open, and the part is ejected from the molding machine.
 In prototype tooling, features requiring side-actions are made with core pins manually loaded into the mold and removed from the part after the part is ejected.